rmit-iPSE-s2-2023/24HZ/README.md

 > The minimum deployment target for this project is iOS 15.2

+> Please refer to the Documentation Catalog (`Documentation.docc`) in the codebase for more detailed information on getting started as well as conceptual guidance on domain-specific knowledge.

 ## Running Tests
 Make sure to link any dependencies in test target:
 1. Go to project settings